jhsu802701/rails_from_scratch_rails5/09-11-admins_resend_confirmation.md

 ```
 * Enter the command "sh build_fast.sh".
 Both tests will fail.
 * Enter the command "alias test1='(command in test results minus the TESTOPTS portion)'".
 * Enter the command "test1".
+Both tests fail because the page where admins request a new confirmation message does not have the expected content.
 * In your web browser, go to the home page and click on "Login", "Admin Login", and "Didn't receive confirmation instructions?".
 The debug box will show that the controller "devise/confirmations" is in use.

 ### Routing